elvis-ndubuisi/african-proverbs-api/README.md

 # **🌍 African Proverbs 🇳🇬**

-Curated list of african proverbs 🦁
+A curated list of African proverbs 🦁

 ## **🍇 Tech Stack 🦹‍♀️**